British Columbia Home Flipping Tax

 The BC government has proposed a home flipping tax (the “Home Flipping Tax”) scheduled to take effect on January 1, 2025, pending approval by the legislature.
 This tax will apply to income from the sale of a property, including presale contracts, in British Columbia if the property was owned for less than two years.

-The Home Flipping Tax is distinct from the federal property flipping rules and is not aligned or administered with the federal or B.C.
+The Home Flipping Tax is distinct from federal property flipping rules and is not aligned with or administered by the federal or provincial governments.
 Income Tax.
 Its primary aim is to discourage short-term property holding for profit.

 Who is subject to the Home Flipping Tax?